Collaborative Care Between Nutritionists & Therapists

 You may also want to adopt the practice of only utilizing your client’s initials in communication when possible.
 For example, when leaving a voicemail for your client’s therapist, you can state “I’m calling on behalf of our mutual client EB, when you have a moment you can reach me at…”

 Looking for a secure EHR and telehealth platform to run your wellness business?
-Healthie is a HIPAA-compliant practice management platform designed for nutrition and wellness professionals.
+Healthie is a HIPAA-compliant practice management platform designed for nutrition and wellness professionals that you can now try out for free.
 With secure messaging, charting, document storage, video chat, and E-Fax capabilities, Healthie has all the tools you need to run your business and collaborate with other wellness professionals.

 Make more time to grow your business